Advertiser Disclosure

 4. Aloha Mixed Plate

 Aloha Mixed Plate is located in the heart of Lahaina, right on the water.
-The Ali’i is a traditional Hawaiian meal, comprised of kalua pig and cabbage, lau lau, lomi lomi salmon, Hoaloha Farm’s poi, white rice, and mac salad.
+The Ali’i is a traditional Hawaiian meal, composed of kalua pig and cabbage, lau lau, lomi lomi salmon, Hoaloha Farm’s poi, white rice, and mac salad.
 The spam musubi is also a local Hawaiian must-try.
 You can’t beat the views for the price!

-Visit: Open daily, 8 a.m. to 10 p.m.
+Visit: Open daily, 10 a.m. to 9 p.m.

 5. Ulupaluakua Ranch

-Visit: Open daily from 10 a.m. to 5 p.m.
+Visit: Open Tuesday through Sunday from 10 a.m. to 5 p.m.

 6. Paia Fish Market

 Paia Fish Market is a Maui institution.
 The fresh fish, made in the preparation of your choice, is served with the market’s famous french fries and coleslaw.
-This local joint is casual, yet satisfying, with picnic table seating.
+This local joint is casual yet satisfying, with picnic table seating.
 The prices are reasonable, as well.
 If you find yourself in Paia, or near the other 2 locations around Maui, make sure you stop in for a bite.

 Visit: Open daily from 11 a.m. to 9 p.m.